Due Date: April 6, 2018

 Announcement of the Winner of the 2018 Essay Contest

-This year CT COLT conducted the sixth (6th) annual WORLD LANGUAGE STUDENT ESSAY CONTEST.
-For 2017, students explored the current theme for ACTFL, which is World Languages: A Can-Do Mindset.
-In a written response, students had to explore the following subtopics:
+This year CT COLT conducted the seventh (7th) annual WORLD LANGUAGE STUDENT ESSAY CONTEST.
+For 2018, students explored the following theme: Being Multilingual: Making My Dreams Come True.
+In a formal essay-response, students researched and wrote about the following subtopics related to multilingualism:

-We are pleased to present Jessica with a $50 award.
-In addition, we are happy to provide her teacher, Ms. Stephanie Sanzo, with a $50 Carlex voucher.
-Once again, we thank all student and teacher participants in this year’s contest and look forward to the eighth (8th) CT COLT Essay Contest in 2018.
-Please click HERE to download a copy of Jessica’s winning essay.
+We are pleased to present Alina with a $50 award.
+In addition, we are happy to provide her teacher, Ms. Kristin Bellis, with a $50 Carlex voucher.
+Once again, we thank all student and teacher participants in this year’s contest and look forward to next year’s CT COLT Essay Contest in 2019.
+Please click HERE to download a copy of Alina’s winning essay.

-James Wildman, John R. Rook and Christine Dombrowski, Co-Chairs for the 2017 CT COLT Essay Contest
+John R. Rook, Chair for the 2018 CT COLT Essay Contest